grinikolov/Coca-Cola-project/README.md

 #Services
     Contracts - Folder contains interfeces implemented in the service classes.
     DTOs - Folder contains classes of intermidiary entity objects used for transfer of data from database to services and vice versa.
-    Mappers - Folder contains simple classes that transform database entity to DTO entity as well as the interfaces implemented in them.
+    Mappers - Folder contains simple classes that transform database entity to DTO entity as well as the interfaces implemented in them in all cases if conversion fails an empty object is returned.
         Contracts - Folder contains the interfaces.
     BarsService - Class dedicated to handling operations with bar entities.
 Implements IBarService.
         Fields - Private